konuleminova/tenders_app_assignment/README.md

 - **API**: Data fetched from [Tenders in Poland API](https://tenders.guru/api/pl/tenders/)

 ## Architecture
-This project implements the **Repository design pattern**: to abstract the data layer from the business logic, ensuring better maintainability and scalability.
+This project implements the **Repository design pattern** to abstract the data layer from the business logic, ensuring better maintainability and scalability.
 The architecture components include:

 - **/lib**:
   - **/di**: Directory for setting up dependency injection, ensuring that the app components receive their dependencies properly.